MicrosoftDocs/powerapps-docs/articles/add-notifications.md

 ### Admin permissions

 To add push notifications to an app, first you create a connection to the app.
-To create a connection, you must have contributor permissions for the app.
+To create a connection, you must have Contributor permission for the app.

 ### App user permissions